 Mardi Gras Indian costume in the New Orleans African-American Museum.
 Photo: Tonya Fitzpatrick World Footprints returns to New Orleans for our signature broadcast from Jackson Square for French Quarter Festival!
 During this hour we will share more “must see” museums, including the New Orleans African-American Museum.
 We’ll also speak to … Read more Read moreNew Orleans Events & Festivals History

 Photo: (c) World Footprints MediaThe FQF crowd at Jackson Square in New Orleans.
 Photo: Tonya Fitzpatrick World Footprints returns to New Orleans for our signature broadcast from Jackson Square for French Quarter Festival!
 During this broadcast we’ll introduce you to All-Star musicians, Trumpeter Connie Jones and Clarinet player Tim Laughlin. … Read more Read moreNew Orleans Events & Festivals Literature & Music

 The best way to experience a city is through the eyes of a local.
 We’ll travel to New Orleans and walk along Paris’s rue des Martyrs with the people who know them best.
 Democratic consultant James Carville says that New Orleans is defined by its culture and way of life … Read more Read moreNew Orleans Insights Off the Beaten Path Literature & Music

-Laura Plantation.
-Photo: Tonya FitzpatrickLouisiana's Creole culture and a famed New Orleans' neighborhood share the spotlight on today's show.
-Our Creole cultural exploration takes us just outside New Orleans to the Old Mississippi River Road where we'll share the story of a Creole family and a plantation named Laura–voted "Best … Read more Read moreNew Orleans Experiences Off the Beaten Path History
+Our Creole cultural exploration takes us just outside New Orleans to the Old Mississippi River Road where we’ll share the story of a Creole family and a plantation named Laura–voted “Best history tour in the USA” by Lonely Planet Travel and a top travel attraction in Louisiana.
+Read moreNew Orleans Experiences Off the Beaten Path History